Chart Color Schemes

 Redfern's population is slightly younger than the national pattern

-At 36 years, Redfern's median age is nearly matching Greater Sydney's average of 37.
-This is modestly under the Australian median of 38.
-Relative to Greater Sydney, Redfern has a higher concentration of residents aged 25-34 (26.4%) but fewer residents aged 5-14 (4.9%).
-The 25-34 concentration in Redfern is well above the national average of 14.4%.
-Since the 2021 Census, the population aged 15 to 24 has grown from 10.2% to 13.1%, while the 35 to 44 cohort has declined from 17.5% to 16.4%.
+At 36 years, Redfern's median age is nearly matching Greater Sydney's average of 37, which is modestly under the Australian median of 38.
+Compared to Greater Sydney, Redfern has a higher concentration of residents aged 25-34 (26.4%) but fewer residents aged 5-14 (4.9%).
+This concentration of 25-34 year-olds is well above the national average of 14.4%.
+In the 2021 Census, Redfern's population showed a growth in the 15 to 24 age group from 10.2% to 13.1%, while the 35 to 44 cohort declined from 17.5% to 16.3%.
 By 2041, demographic modeling suggests Redfern's age profile will evolve significantly.
-The 25 to 34 cohort is projected to grow by 84%, adding 3,365 residents to reach a total of 7,371.
-In contrast, both the 0 to 4 and 5 to 14 age groups are expected to see reduced numbers.
+The 25 to 34 age group is projected to grow by 84%, adding 3,371 residents to reach a total of 7,377.
+In contrast, both the 55 to 64 and 0 to 4 age groups are expected to see reduced numbers.